typestack/class-transformer/README.md

 }
 ```

-Note, that dates will be converted to strings when you'll try to convert class object to plain object.
+Note that dates will be converted to strings when you try to convert the class object to a plain object.

-Same technique can be used with `Number`, `String`, `Boolean`
+The same technique can be used with `Number`, `String`, and `Boolean`
 primitive types when you want to convert your values into these types.

 ## Working with arrays[⬆](#table-of-contents)

-When you are using arrays you must provide a type of the object that array contains.
+When you are using arrays, you must specify the type of the object that the array contains
-This type, you specify in a `@Type()` decorator:
+using a `@Type()` decorator:

 ```typescript
 import { Type } from 'class-transformer';